Discovery Life: History

 On June 16, 1998, AHN presented the first human birth carried live over the Internet, from Orlando's Arnold Palmer Hospital for Children.
 The birth brought AHN major national and worldwide media attention and was even the focus of an editorial cartoon two days later in USA Today.
 By this time, it reached 8 million cable homes, comparable to the CNN/SI cable network (which would fold in 2002) and the Game Show Network.

 By June 1999, Scott and Vandewater had reduced their stake in America's Health.

 On September 12, 1999, Fox Cable Networks Group bought America's Health Network, owned by Rick Scott & David Vandewater, and merged it with FitTV, which Fox Cable already owned.
 The resulting network was named The Health Network.
 In December, Fox Cable sold 50% of the channel to WebMD.

 By the start of the year 2000, The Health Network reached 17.5 million homes.
 At the start of 2000, the station began new headquarters in Los Angeles, and about half of its Orlando workforce was laid off, leaving 40 people out of work.
 The station also ran supplementary offices in New York and Nashville.
 At the time, The Health Network stated it was moving more of its production to New York and Los Angeles so it could feature more celebrities on its lineup.
 In the fall of 2000, it very nearly relaunched as WebMD Television, with new programs and the removal of the AHN studio program library from its schedule; that plan was put on hold, and Fox received the 50% of the channel it had sold back from WebMD, which had lost $2 billion in 2000.

-On September 1, 2001, Discovery Communications bought The Health Network for $255 million in cash and equity.
+On September 1, 2001, Discovery Communications bought The Health Network from Fox Entertainment Group for $255 million in cash and equity.
 On January 1, 2004, Discovery reinstated the "FitTV" name, as Discovery recently owned its own health channel, Discovery Health.

 In March 2006, New York-based Cablevision dropped the channel from its systems, resulting in the loss of some three million subscribers (down to 35 million).
 In January 2011, the channel's carriage remained significantly lower than most cable networks, only holding a reach of 50 million homes.